 As a physician who practices Functional Medicine, Lifestyle Medicine and Integrative Medicine, my training and experience tells me that there is a better way to address chronic health problems than hormone replacement, pain medications and diet pills.
 I have seen these treatments lead to false promises and frequent side effects.
 No one really wants to be dependent on a medication for the long term or for the rest of their lives.
 I have seen inexpensive lifestyle changes empower people to take control of their health and believe they can make these changes habits for life.
 Together, we can work towards optimum health and wellness and a long and active life.

 Lifestyle Medicine is the medicine of the 21st century.
 Many studies document the powerful effect of lifestyle changes on all of the chronic diseases we deal with today such as heart disease, high blood pressure, diabetes and blood sugar problems, osteoporosis, stroke, cancer, arthritis, cholesterol problems and Alzheimer’s.
 Comprehensive lifestyle changes are shown to influence genetic expression in a positive way for hundreds of genes.
 Coronary blockages can regress from multiple lifestyle changes.
 In a recent study, early stage prostate tumors regressed from lifestyle changes such as diet, exercise, meditative stress seduction and group support.
 These are some dramatic examples of the power of low technology lifestyle changes.
 The National Institute of Health now recommends lifestyle changes not just for prevention but for actual treatment of many chronic illnesses.

-Memberships: Member of the American College of Lifestyle Medicine,
+Memberships: Member of the American Academy of Pain Management,